 For ice-climbing tours, your boot will need to be at least semi-rigid, so that you can put your weight on your feet as you scale a glacial ridge.
 I bore witness to an incident where an ice-climber in flimsy trainers lost both his crampons halfway up a wall, and while he remained in perfectly safe hands, those beneath him had to scurry for cover from the falling metal.

 Crampons are provided for you by your tour provider on almost every tour that they are required, so you do not need to worry about bringing them.
-If, however, you are not comfortable on icy ground and plan on doing a lot of walking around Reykjavík in winter, you may want to look into purchasing a pair, or renting them in the capital.
+If, however, you are not comfortable on icy ground and plan on doing a lot of walking around Reykjavík in winter, you may want to look into purchasing a pair.

 If you are coming to Iceland outside of winter, and are not planning to take long hikes, glacier walks or trips into a lava or ice cave, you should be happy in trainers, sneakers, or other flat-levelled, closed-toe shoes for most tours.

 Whale-watching tours, for example, only require you to wear shoes that will allow you to remain steady when the boat rocks.
 If snorkelling or diving in Silfra, you will get changed into the underwater gear provided for you in the carpark, and thus will not be walking much regardless of your footwear.

 Golden Circle and South Coast tours do not usually bring you over difficult terrain; be aware, however, that it can get slippery even in summer at sites such as Gullfoss and Seljalandsfoss waterfalls, so shoes with a good grip are still highly recommended.